bradhika80/python-challenge/README.md

  PyPoll

+ PyPoll contains the application to analyze the vote counting process of a rural county

  The folder contains main.py and two sub folders

 Resources/election_data.csv - csv file to voting statistics data.
 The dataset is composed of three columns: Voter ID, County, and Candidate.
 Analysis/output.txt - output file with results
 main.py file - Contains a Python script for analyzing the vote counting process of a rural county

   Following statistical calculations are done